1wheel/roadtolarissa/source/_posts/2015-01-04-coloring-maps-with-d3.markdown

 ####More reading

-Robert Simons 'TALK NAME' and  'OPENVISCONF VID' on using color.
+Robert Simmons' "Subleties of Color" [articles](http://earthobservatory.nasa.gov/blogs/elegantfigures/2013/08/05/subtleties-of-color-part-1-of-6/) and [talk](https://www.youtube.com/watch?v=DjJr8D4Bxjw) is a great introduction to difficulties of using color.

 Georgo ashet has 'choropleth spefic' advice and 'visual demonstration' of the HSL color space